 To make sure the name of your Illinois nonprofit corporation is unique, search the state database of existing corporations.
 If your name’s available you can reserve on the state site for 90 days for a fee of $25.
 At ZenBusiness, we offer a name reservation service so you can lock down your favorite name so no one takes it while you’re getting your paperwork in order.

 In addition, if you plan to establish an online presence, you need a domain name.
 ZenBusiness offers a domain registration service to secure a domain name for you.

-Choose an Illinois registered agent
+Step 3: Choose an Illinois registered agent

 Your registered agent is a person or business authorized to receive important legal notices on your Illinois nonprofit corporation’s behalf.